Jonathan Sumption, Lord Sumption: The Hundred Years' War

-Sumption's narrative history of the Hundred Years' War between England and France (of which four volumes have so far been published, between 1990 and 2015) has been widely praised as "earning a place alongside Steven Runciman's A History of the Crusades" according to Frederic Raphael, and as a work that "deploys an enormous variety of documentary material ... and interprets it with imaginative and intelligent sympathy" and is "elegantly written" (Rosamond McKitterick, Evening Standard); for Allan Massie it is "An enterprise on a truly Victorian scale ...
+Sumption's narrative history of the Hundred Years' War between England and France (of which five volumes have been published, between 1990 and 2023) has been widely praised as "earning a place alongside Steven Runciman's A History of the Crusades" according to Frederic Raphael, and as a work that "deploys an enormous variety of documentary material ... and interprets it with imaginative and intelligent sympathy" and is "elegantly written" (Rosamond McKitterick, Evening Standard); for Allan Massie it is "An enterprise on a truly Victorian scale ...
 What is most impressive about this work, apart from the author's mastery of his material and his deployment of it, is his political intelligence".

-Five volumes are planned.
 Volume I (covering the years from the funeral of Charles IV of France in 1329 to the Surrender of Calais in 1347) was first published in 1990.
 Volume II (covering the years from 1347 to 1369) was published in 1999.
 Volume III (covering the years from 1369 to 1399) appeared in 2009.
 Volume IV (covering the years from 1399 to 1422) appeared in 2015, the 600th anniversary of the Battle of Agincourt.
+Volume V (covering the years from 1422 to 1453) was published in 2023.

 Sumption has been praised for a clipped and polished prose style, which he credits to his unwillingness to employ cliché.
-He admires Gibbon but points out "if anybody wrote like him today they'd be dismissed as a pompous fart".
+He admires Edward Gibbon but points out that "if anybody wrote like him today they'd be dismissed as a pompous fart".